What Are DUI Checkpoints?

 I thought I was protected against unreasonable search and seizure?

 Many people question how it can be legal for a Colorado DUI checkpoint to be in place.
 Motorists cite the U.S. Constitution, questioning how their rights can be infringed upon when police are required to have probable cause for pulling a person over as stated by the Fourth Amendment, which protects against unreasonable search and seizure.

 Many people cannot understand how a DUI checkpoint could be legal as there is no way to establish probable cause.
 Well, within Colorado law, there is a small exception made by the Supreme Court that allows for DUI checkpoints to increase public safety by protecting against impaired driving.
 These checks are fully legal but are still subject to regulation, protecting people who are stopped from unfair treatment or intrusive measures.

 Is there ever a time when a DUI checkpoint becomes illegal?

 While Colorado DUI checkpoints are legal, in order to remain constitutional in nature, they must meet several criteria.
-These requirements include, limited inconvenience to persons stopped, randomness, and consistent way of stopping vehicles as to remain nondiscriminatory,.
-For checkpoints that do not follow these criteria, it will not be immediately considered illegal activity, but the lack of meeting some of these criteria may bring into question he legality of the checkpoint.
+These requirements include limited inconvenience to persons stopped, randomness, and a consistent way of stopping vehicles as to remain non-discriminatory.
+For checkpoints that do not follow these criteria, it will not be immediately considered illegal activity, but the lack of meeting some of these criteria may bring into question the legality of the checkpoint.

 Violations that will be immediately considered unconstitutional in nature include a range of wrong or unsafe procedures.
 If the DUI checkpoint lacks official procedures or roadblocks, causes a traffic hazard, or is discriminatory in how it picks vehicles, it may be considered unconstitutional.